 Although no specific language is required to make a request, the requester must at least identify the records requested with sufficient clarity to allow the Library to identify, retrieve, and review the records.
 If it is not clear what records are being sought, the requester will be allowed to revise the request to clarify it.
 The Library will inform the requester of the manner in which records are maintained and accessed in the ordinary course of the Library's functions in order to assist the requester in clarifying the request.

-The requester does not have to put a records request in writing, and does not have to provide his or her identity or the intended use of the requested public record.
+The requester does not have to put a records request in writing and does not have to provide his or her identity or the intended use of the requested public record.

 Each request will be evaluated for an estimated length of time required to gather the records.
 Any denial of public records requested will include an explanation, including legal authority.
-If portions of a record are public and portions are exempt, the exempt portions will be redacted and the rest released.
+If some portions of a record are public and others are exempt, the exempt portions will be redacted and the rest released.
 The redaction should be plainly visible.

-Costs for Public Records
+Copies of Public Records

 Email